tejeez/geckokapula/hardware_v2/README.md

 A 4 Ω or 8 Ω speaker with a power handling of at least 1 W is recommended.

+Keep in mind that most speakers need an enclosure to work properly.
+A small speaker without an enclosure may sound too quiet.

 ### Microphone
 Connect an electret microphone capsule between MIC and GND (pins 9 and 10 on header J1).